-If you are planning to file for VA reimbursement using your GI bill, you MUST notify MIL2ATP.
+If you are planning to file for VA reimbursement using your GI bill, you MUST notify MIL2ATP before signing up.

 VA reimbursement for certain flight training is available to military members using the GI Bill.

 MIL2ATP offers VA reimbursement for flight training.
 Below is an overview with some basic information on using your GI Bill to pay for flight training; however, there are a number of details that depend on your situation, so please contact MIL2ATP for specifics.
 We will explain the process and ensure you have the required paperwork.